Vyngard/store-api/README.md

 Store API is a Flask-based RESTful API allowing basic operations on items, stores, tags, and users.
 It uses Flask's blueprint pattern and integrates JWT authentication for secure access.
 For more documentation, You can find sufficient comments on the project.
-Also since we use Flask-Smorest, you can find the OpenAPI specification by running the project and visiting `http://127.0.0.1:5000/swagger-ui`
+Also since I use Flask-Smorest, you can find the OpenAPI specification by running the project and visiting `http://127.0.0.1:5000/swagger-ui`

 ## Tools & Libraries Used